Why American Made?

-It’s simple: Americans still make super cool, stylish, built-to-last products.
-Because every time you click the “Buy” button it keeps and create jobs in our own backyard.
+It’s simple: Americans still make super cool, stylish products that are built to last.
+And because every time you click the “place order” button, it keeps and create jobs in our own backyard.

 - 6 million manufacturing jobs left the U.S. between 2001-2009, mostly due to outsourcing.